Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson4.md

 #### When to use

-Use this pattern when:
+Use this pattern when...

-- dealing with a group of objects that need to communicate freely between one another.
+- __*dealing with a group of objects*__ that need to communicate freely between one another.
-- designing reusable components, but dependencies between the potentially reusable pieces might result in tight coupling.
+- __*designing reusable components,*__ but dependencies between the potentially reusable pieces might result in tight coupling.
-- you need one or more colleagues to act upon events initiated by another colleague and want this colleague to generate further events which, in turn, further affect other colleagues.
+- you need one or more __*colleagues to act upon events initiated by another colleague*__ and want this colleague to generate further events which, in turn, further affect other colleagues.

 **Do not use** this pattern if you have one object that needs to send notifications to a range of disparate objects — consider using the Observer pattern instead.

-__*Example Use Case:*__ The most popular usage of the Mediator pattern in Swift code is facilitating communications between GUI components of an app. *The Mediator objects fits into the Controller role of MVC.*
+__*Example Use Case -*__ The most popular usage of the Mediator pattern in Swift code is facilitating communications between GUI components of an app. *The Mediator objects fits into the Controller role of MVC.*

 ## In Class Activity II (optional) (30 min)